-Cervical Cancer Prevention Week is here and I felt it very important to raise as much awareness as possible of this horrible disease.
+Cervical Cancer is not a very nice thing to think about especially when being talked about on a Wedding Blog But I feel its very important to raise as much awareness as possible of this horrible disease.

 I bet you are thinking that isn’t a very Weddingy thing to talk about, in fact its a bit grim.